10-5-65 The Running Mako Shark II Was Shown To The Automotive Press – WOW!

 A little Photoshop fun…

-Chevrolet even applied for a U.S. Patent!
+Chevrolet even applied for a U.S. Patent of the Mako Shark-II shape!

-The below art prints are available HERE.
+The art prints below are available HERE.